stephendickens1/ruby-foundations/chapter1/01_say_hello_to_ruby.md

 ### Strings

 `String`s are one of Ruby's _data types_.
 They're used to store any combination of letters, numbers or special characters.
-They could be words, like `"Hello"`, names like `"Mandip"`, the flight number `"BA123"`, an emoji `":D"` or pretty much anything else you can imagine.
+They could be words, like `"hello"`, names like `"Mandip"`, the flight number `"BA123"`, an emoji `":D"` or pretty much anything else you can imagine.

 > Find a list of Ruby's other data types and make a note of them somewhere
 ### Return Values